dominiktraxl/firetracks/README.md

 </p>

-The active fire events table and the spatiotemporal fire component table are linked to each other via the `cp` column (component membership label) of the events table, and the index of the component table (corresponding to the membership label of the events table).
+The active fire events table and the spatiotemporal fire component table are linked to each other via the `cp` column of the events table (the component membership label) and the `cp` column of the component table (the component index).

 Land cover information for each spatiotemporal fire component is summarized in the [Spatiotemporal Fire Component Land Cover Table](#spatiotemporal-fire-component-land-cover-table-cp_lch5).